open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ### Span Creation

-Implementations MUST provide a way to create `Span`s via a `Tracer`, which is responsible for tracking the currently active `Span` and MAY provide default options for newly created `Span`s.
+Implementations MUST provide a way to create `Span`s via a `Tracer`, which is responsible for tracking the currently active `Span` to be used as implicit parent, and MAY provide default options for newly created `Span`s.

+`Span` creation MUST NOT set the newly created `Span` as the currently active `Span` by default, but this functionality MAY be offered additionally as a separate operation.

 The API SHOULD require the caller to provide:
 - The operation name